 The deadly module introduces different kinds of preset spawners that can spawn naturally in caves, and may become the spawners for dungeons.
 Currently there are two types: Brutal and Swarm spawners.
 Brutal spawners spawn monsters that have naturally occurring potion effects and swarm spawners spawn faster and have a much higher max entity cap.
 The types of valid monsters for each spawner can be configured, as well as the stats that the spawners will have.

-The garden module enables configurable limits for how high cactus and sugarcane will grow.
+The garden module enables configurable limits for how high cactus, sugarcane, and bamboo will grow.

 It also adds the Ender-Farmer's Lead, which allows you to capture and move animals.
 Each lead has 16 uses before it breaks.

 The Village Module adds content to villages, villagers, wandering traveler, and village-related objects.

 The following changes are applied to the Wandering Traveler:

 The Traveler has obtained new trades, which are much more costly, but make it worth finding a traveler.
 No more buying fish buckets.

 The way the traveler spawns in the world has been updated, comparison to vanilla below: